qianlima-lab/EMN/README.md

 # Time series classification with Echo Memory Networks
 The code for paper "[Time series classification with Echo Memory Networks](https://www.sciencedirect.com/science/article/pii/S0893608019301406)" accepted by Neural Networks.

-This repository contains a demo of ECG200 in the UCR dataset.
-The ECG200 dataset is located in `UCR_TS_Archive_2015/ECG200/`.
-You can run `echo_memory_network_demo.py` to test the model.

 ## Dependencies